NatureScot Procurement Strategy - 2022 onwards

 Procurement Commercial and Improvement Programme (PCIP)

-NatureScot’s next PCIP health check is due to be carried out during 2022.
-The Health Check is not scored, however, it may result in a set of recommendations to assist NatureScot to secure further improvements.
+NatureScot’s next PCIP Lite assessment is due to be carried out during the period April to June 2024.
+The PCIP Lite assessment will be scored and may result in a set of recommendations to assist NatureScot to secure further improvements.

 Review of Procurement Strategy